suhasHere/moq-drafts/moq-usages/draft-jennings-moq-usages.md

 For interoperability purposes, media producers should communicate its usage modes to the media consumers.
 Same can be achieved in one of the following ways

 1. Out of band, application specific mechanism.
-This apporach limits the interoperabiloty across applocations, however.
+This approach limits the interoperability across applications, however.

-2. Exchange the usager modes via Catalog.
+2. Exchange the usage modes via Catalog.
 This approach enables consumers of catalog to setup their transport/media stacks appropriately based on the sender's preference.

 --- back